omniprime/100-days-of-code/log.md

 **Thoughts:**  It works.
 Again one hour, one algorithm done.
 I was thinking that I would be able to start on the next one tonight, but I ran into a little trouble with the consonant clusters.
 My code is not 100% since there are so many clusters that could happen, but it does what was needed for the lesson and I think this one was clean.
 I finished this one again without using all of the helpful links.
 I am starting to think that they are there and they might be useful, but might not be necessary.
 Tomorrow another one!

+### Day 97: April 17th, 2017

+**Today's Progress**: Three algorithms done tonight.
+DNA Pairing, Missing Letter, and Boo Who.

+**Thoughts:**  Made some quick work of the algorithms tonight.
+DNA Pairing was not too hard.
+It might have worked better with a switch instead of if else, but this worked and I think it is very easy to read.
+Missing letter was the hardest of the three tonight.
+Not that it was difficult, more that it took more logic than I thought.
+Finally, Boo who was very simple.
+Just check for a true or false with an if else and done.
+More work tomorrow.